-I truly believe that I made the earliest possible catch, at such a monumental time in my life, for a reason.
+I truly believe that I made the earliest possible catch, twice, at such monumental times in my life, for a reason.
 I am always looking for opportunities to share my story because it’s the textbook example of why it is so important to advocate for your own health and take advantage of available resources.

-If you could like to find time to talk, please contact me.
+If you would like to find time to talk, book a speaking engagement, or request a submitted article, please email me.

 OCTOBER 24, 2017